-Afternoon: Fourth Time Cut-Off: ALL COMPETITORS should pass Mile 122 (Lone Pine Time Station) within 42 hours of their own elapsed time, depending on starting wave.
+Afternoon: Fourth Time Cut-Off: ALL COMPETITORS should pass Mile 122 (Lone Pine Checkpoint) within 42 hours of their own elapsed time, depending on starting wave.

-1800: ALL Competitors are encouraged to complete the race by 1800 on Wednesday so that they can attend the post-race gettogether in Lone Pine.
+1800: ALL Competitors are encouraged to complete the race by 1800 on Wednesday so that they can attend the post-race get-together in Lone Pine.
 That equals a 46-hour completion for the 2000 wave Competitors, 45 hours for 2100 wave Competitors, and a 44-hour completion for 2200 wave Competitors.
 However - OF COURSE! - all Competitors have 48 hours to complete the course, based upon their starting wave time.

-1900-2100: Post-Race Get-Together: Lone Pine High School, 538 S Main St, Lone Pine, CA 93545.
-Food and drinks will be served.
+2000-2200: Post-Race Get-Together / Pizza Party: Lone Pine High School, 538 S Main St, Lone Pine, CA 93545.
+Pizza and drinks from the Lone Pine Pizza Factory will be served.
 No charge (up to four crew per competitor may attend).